justincbagley/piranha/README.md

 ### Dependencies

-PIrANHA, and especially the MAGNET package within PIrANHA, relies on several software dependencies.
+PIrANHA, and especially the MAGNET package ([here](https://github.com/justincbagley/MAGNET) or [here](https://github.com/justincbagley/PIrANHA/tree/master/MAGNET-0.1.3)) package within PIrANHA, relies on several software dependencies.
 These dependencies are described in some detail in README files for different scripts or packages; however, here I provide a full list of them, with asterisk marks preceding those already included in the MAGNET subdirectory of the current release:

 - PartitionFinder
 - BEAST v1.8.3 and v2.4.2 (or newer)